 Note: to view additional photos, click the photo under Image Gallery.

-By Shannon Morrow, Army Public Affairs
+By Shannon Morrow, Public Affairs

-Oromocto, New Brunswick — The life of a soldier comes with pride, honour and many sacrifices – sacrifices that their families make, too.
+Oromocto, Brunswick — The life of a soldier comes with pride, honour and many sacrifices – sacrifices that their families make, too.

 The strength behind the uniform: military families